ishuar/zero-to-hero-devops-roadmap/linux/day-2/basic-linux-commands.md

 ## Conclusion

-In conclusion, this tutorial has introduced you to the essential 30 Linux commands crucial for DevOps engineers.
+Congratulations on completing Day 2 of Linux from "Zero to Hero DevOps Roadmap" series, where this tutorial has introduced you to the essential 30 Linux commands crucial for DevOps engineers.
 While these commands cover a wide range of tasks, it's important to note that this list is by no means exhaustive.
 Linux offers a rich set of commands, and depending on your role and specific use cases, you might discover others that become equally indispensable.

 To delve deeper into each command and explore additional functionalities, always refer to the relevant man pages.
 The journey into Linux proficiency is continuous, and as you navigate the command-line landscape, there's always more to learn and discover.